1959 Viqueque rebellion: Background

-During World War II, the Axis Powers of Germany and Italy rampaged across Europe but Portugal was spared because it had declared its neutrality.
+During World War II, the Axis powers of Germany and Italy rampaged across Europe but Portugal was spared because it had declared its neutrality.
 Japan, who was also an Axis Power, was causing anxiety among the Dutch, Portuguese and Australian governments in Asia as they were speedily taking over colonies in parts of Southeast Asia.
 However, the Portuguese governor wanted East Timor to remain neutral.
 As a result, 400 Dutch and Australian troops were sent to East Timor in defiance of the Portuguese governor's protests of neutrality.
 The Australians deployed the troops as they viewed Timor as a buffer and it was imperative that the Japanese do not take over Timor.
 Soon enough, the Japanese landed in Dili, the capital of East Timor, on 19 February 1942.
 There was fierce fighting but eventually, the Japanese was able to take over the entire island.
 In 1945, the war finally came to an end, with the Japanese surrendering and withdrawing from the island.
 The effects of the war on East Timor were devastating.
 Dili and other villages were badly damaged due to Allied bombing, and the occupying forces.
 In terms of human cost, ‘Portuguese Timor suffered far worse than any other South-East Asian country occupied by the Japanese.’
+Over 60,000 Timorese died during the occupation, which was 13 percent of the population at the time.
 The Japanese imposed forced labour and ruthless appropriation of whole harvests, which led to many Timorese dying of famine and other diseases.